kwabs21/Projects/README.md

 project in Goldfields Ghana Limited, Damang.
 From the data gathered, I was able to streamline operations and cut operational costs by 27%.

-<h2>Machine Learning Projects & Django ApIs</h2>
+<h2>Machine Learning Projects </h2>
 Driven by a passion for learning and innovation, I further expanded my skills into machine learning.
 I have undertaken several machine learning projects, leveraging libraries such as scikit-learn and TensorFlow.
 These projects showcase my ability to apply machine learning algorithms to real-world problems and drive business outcomes.
-I also utilize Django's REST Framework to create APIs where data is taken from differnt sources and utilized for the betterment of the project I work on.
-I just recently completed a facial recognition project which can be found in portfolio

 <h2>Engineering and Project Management Background</h2>
 My background in engineering and project management has significantly influenced my